 There are a few disadvantages to palm sanders.
 First, they aren't as powerful as orbital sanders, so they may not be able to tackle heavier sanding tasks.
 They're also less rapid than orbital sanders, so you won't be able to do as much in the same amount of time.

-The sander you choose is depending on the project you're working on as well as your budget and preferences.
-If you're working on a large project that requires rapid sanding, an orbital sander is the best choice.
+The sander you choose depends on the project you’re working on as well as your budget and preferences.
+If you’re working on a large project that requires rapid sanding, an orbital sander is the best choice.

 But if you're working on a smaller project or something more delicate, a palm sander may be the better option.